| Audience | Data teams, platform admins, FinOps |

 hightouch_model_id | The model being queried. |

 hightouch_audience_id | The audience being evaluated.
-Only present on audience sync queries. |
+Only present on queries tied to an audience. |

 hightouch_destination_id | The destination the sync sends data to. |